 The finding and recommendation, as a result of our examination, is presented below.
-We reviewed this finding and recommendation with management to provide an opportunity for their response.
-Officials offered oral responses to the finding and recommendation; however, these oral responses have not been included in this report.
+We reviewed this finding and recommendation with management to provide an opportunity for their response; however, management did not provide a response for inclusion in this report.

-FINDING 08.01 DUTIES WERE NOT SEGREGATED ADEQUATELY
+FINDING 09.01 DUTIES WERE NOT SEGREGATED ADEQUATELY AMONG OFFICIALS AND AN EMPLOYEE